near/NEPs/text/0000-near-shell.md

 ## Command input can be inline and file-based

-Some commands in `near-shell` may become long and difficult to type out.
-End users with a standard Terminal application may have a difficult time making small adjustments to a command that is quite lengthy.
-(Ex: pressing backwards or forwards many times to correct a typo.)
+Some commands in `near-shell` may become long and difficult to type on the command line.
+End users with a standard terminal application may have lengthy arguments that are better saved to a file.

-In this spec, flags may be done inline:
+Flags may be done inline (default):

-`…call my_dapp my_function -i '{"key": "value_19"}'`
+`near call my_dapp my_function '{"key": "value_19"}'`

-or designated by a file:
+or defined in a file:

-`…call my_dapp my_function -f ./params.json`
+`near call my_dapp my_function -f ./params.json`

+This `-f` or `--fromFile` argument is added to two commands:
+1. `call`
+2. `view`

+Other commands may be added in the future.

 ### User Stories
-For user-facing NEPs this section should focus on user stories.

-These enhancements to near-shell aim to increase user and developer adoption by centralizing and optimizing all interactions with NEAR functionality.
-Near Shell today is a thin and lightweight set of features which enable the use of each NEAR product offering.
-Specifically, Near Shell is required to use NEAR products today.
+These enhancements to `near-shell` aim to increase user and developer adoption by centralizing and optimizing all interactions with NEAR functionality. `near-shell` today is a thin and lightweight set of features which enable the use of each NEAR product offering.
+Specifically, `near-shell` is required to use NEAR products today.
 For example, to stake, send tokens, create and delete accounts, view public keys, build and deploy smart contracts, call smart contract methods, and log in through NEAR Protocol's wallet.
 Each of these features are critical to all NEAR products.

-If NEAR Shell is required, it makes sense to enhance NEAR Shell to include other features critical to user and developer interactions.
-The commands proposed above enhance NEAR Shell to include validator node deployment and control for both local and distributed development, i.e., using a local network for offline development vs. testnet as a live network used by others, and to be able to select configure and select networks.
+If `near-shell` is required, it makes sense to enhance `near-shell` to include other features critical to user and developer interactions.
+The commands proposed above enhance `near-shell` to include validator node deployment and control for both local and distributed development, i.e., using a local network for offline development vs. testnet as a live network used by others, and to be able to select configure and select networks.

 Here are a few user stories to demonstrate the utility of these enhancements.

+As a user, I want the option to have my operating system prompt for my user password before deploying a contract.

+As a user, I want to be able to have multiple projects that use the same account (and corresponding key(s)) without having to login to each project.

+As a user, I want to be able to instructions for commands in my own language.

-1. As a user, I want to
+As a user, I want to be able to come back to a project months later, upgrade tooling, and face no issues building and deploying.

 #### Creating and Configuring Networks

 When a user or developer wants to try out a simple smart contract or maybe just use NEAR's wallet to send or account for tokens, the user will want to select the network--select a specific blockchain, be it local or a live multi-user chain--to interact with.
 Today, all network configuration is contained in the ~/.near directory with only a single network configured at any given moment.
 The ~/.near directory could contain configurations for multiple networks.
-The network our documentation assumes today is testnet, and the ~/.near directory is configured whenever near-shell is started and the user attempts to create or log in to an account.
+The network our documentation assumes today is testnet, and the ~/.near directory is configured whenever `near-shell` is started and the user attempts to create or log in to an account.

-This NEP proposes that NEAR Shell be enhanced to enable multiple networks to be added, configured, and removed using new commands under a network category of commands.
+This NEP proposes that `near-shell` be enhanced to enable multiple networks to be added, configured, and removed using new commands under a network category of commands.

 Example:

 1. A user or developer wants to interact with a local development network to test a simple smart contract.
-2. User installs NEAR Shell.
+2. User installs `near-shell`.
-3. User runs NEAR Shell for the first time.
-If there is no network configured, NEAR Shell informs the user that a default network is configured for local interaction with a name of localnet.
+3. User runs `near-shell` for the first time.
+If there is no network configured, `near-shell` informs the user that a default network is configured for local interaction with a name of localnet.

 1. A user or developer wants to interact with NEARs active testnet network.
 2. The user lists the networks currently configured:  `near network list`.
 3. The user, by default, is presented with a list of networks with only one entry: `localnet`
-4. Since, after these enhancements, near-shell creates a localnet by default, the user will need to add and select a new network configuration.
+4. Since, after these enhancements, `near-shell` creates a localnet by default, the user will need to add and select a new network configuration.
 The user executes the shell command:  `near network add testnet <options>`

 etc. TBD.